alexpetros/nondeterministic-model-with-a-gun/README.md

-# Non-deterministic Model With A Gun (JavaScript Version)
+# Non-deterministic Model With A Gun

 A staged human-computer interaction about the power we give to our tools.
 Built with ChatGPT (for now) and [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).